Spot the soul-sucking plateau before it devours your ROI!

 At the beginning, marketing results trickle in.
 Campaigns need time to build momentum — and that's not a sign of failure.
 It's foundational.
 You're still:

-Example: A brand-new SEO marketing strategy might take 3–6 months before rankings kick in.
-A fresh PPC campaign may only attract “easy win” conversions — people who were already shopping.
+Example: A brand-new home services SEO marketing strategy might take 3–6 months before rankings kick in.
+A fresh PPC campaign may only attract "easy win" conversions — people who were already shopping.

 Your ROI looks low, and that's expected.
 On the diminishing returns graph, this is the flat base of the S-curve — unexciting but essential groundwork.